FDSN/datacenter-registry/README.md

 A data center may specify one or more repositories with associated web service interfaces.
-Each repository entry may include routing rules for time series data requests.
+Each repository entry may include routing rules for data requests.
 These rules are to be used to determine the primary, secondary, etc. data center from which specific data should be requested.

 Each routing rule entry may specify a network, station, location, channel, start time, end time and priority.
 Each of these are